Farabee, Hart lead surprising Flyers to 4-3 win vs Panthers - WHIZ News

-PHILADELPHIA (AP) — Joel Farabee had a goal and an assist, Carter Hart made 47 saves and the Philadelphia Flyers defeated the Florida Panthers 4-3 on Thursday night.
+PHILADELPHIA (AP) — Joel Farabee had a goal and an assist, Carter Hart made a career-high 48 saves and the Philadelphia Flyers defeated the Florida Panthers 4-3 on Thursday night.

+“He made some big saves at key times; he gives us a chance,” Philadelphia coach John Tortorella said.

 Tony DeAngelo, Scott Laughton and Zack MacEwen also scored for the rebuilding Flyers, who are off to a surprising 5-2 start.

+“I don’t think we’re going to be a great analytic team,” Tortorella said.
+“We just have to find a way.
+It is never going to be perfect because we have so much growing.
+We’ll keep working at it.”

-Gustav Forsling, Josh Mahura and Brandon Montour had goals for the Panthers.
+Gustav Forsling, Josh Mahura and Brandon Montour netted goals for the Panthers.

 Philadelphia turned the game with the only two goals of the second period to go in front 4-2.

-Hayes and Travis Konecny were benched by first-year coach John Tortorella in the third period of the Flyers’ last game, a 3-0 home loss Sunday to San Jose.
+Hayes and Travis Konecny were benched by Tortorella, in his first season coaching the Flyers, during the third period of their last game, a 3-0 home loss Sunday to San Jose.
 Both responded in a big way against Florida.
 Konecny assisted on both Philadelphia goals in the first period.

-Montour scored on a backhand off a rebound 36 seconds into the third to pull Florida to 4-3.
-But the Flyers hung on, thanks largely to Hart.
+“It wasn’t a good effort,” Konecny said of his previous game.
+“I wanted to do as much as I could to help the team tonight.”

 Bobrovsky made 18 saves.